Fort Apache Studios

 Fort Apache Studios is a New England recording studio focusing on alternative rock sessions produced there since 1986.
+It is currently located in New Hampshire.

 History

 The studio was initially built by a collective begun in 1985 by musician/producer Joe Harvard and members of a band called Sex Execs: engineers Paul Q. Kolderie, Sean Slade, and Jim Fitting.

 Its first location was 169 Norfolk Avenue, a warehouse in the Roxbury neighborhood of Boston, Massachusetts.
 As Bill Janovitz of Buffalo Tom noted, it was the height of the crack epidemic, and Roxbury was a dangerous place.
 As a result, Harvard gave the studio its name after the 1981 movie Fort Apache, The Bronx, which was set in a crime-ridden neighborhood.

 The team took a do-it-yourself approach.
 Drummer Billy Conway, Fitting's bandmate in Treat Her Right, framed the control room wall.
 The studio became very active recording Boston-area indie-rock groups in 1986.
 It soon upgraded its early 8-track Roxbury facilities to 16-track equipment.

 Fort Apache relocated its facilities above the Rounder Records warehouse and offices on Camp Street in Cambridge, Massachusetts in 1988.
 Around then, Harvard briefly became sole owner.

 In 1995, a larger studio was built a block away, on Edmunds Street in Cambridge, Massachusetts.
 In 2002, the company moved the studio from Massachusetts into space leased in an old hotel called The Windham, in Bellows Falls, Vermont.
 In 2007 operations in Bellows Falls were suspended and Smith moved the studio and management offices to his farm nearby in New Hampshire.